Greece says will receive funds once reforms are submitted to Eurogroup

 “What was discussed was that once the reforms are submitted, and in a detailed manner, to the Eurogroup when that happens ... then the funding will be unlocked towards the Greek economy,” spokesman Gabriel Sakellaridis said, adding that Athens intended to progress fast with implementing such proposals.

-The cash-strapped country agreed an extension to its international bailout programme on Feb.
+The cash-strapped country agreed an extension to its international bailout program on Feb.
 20 but now needs to secure much needed aid, which has so far been frozen, in order to stave off bankruptcy.
-(Reporting By Costas Pitas; Editing by Robert Birsel)